matthewvale/RPSLib/README.md

 # Contribution:
 PRs are welcome here.
 See [contribution rules](https://github.com/matthewvale/RPSLib/blob/develop/CONTRIBUTIONS.md).
-Please branch off the `develop` branch.
+Please branch off the `release` branch.
 You are also welcome to edit the RPSLib.unitypackage, but please be explicit in your changes.